 Because Noopept delivers results similar to piracetam, stacking the two may result in synergistic benefits.

 Furthermore, adding a choline supplement to the stack could make the piracetam more effective and prevent headaches reported by some initial-stage Noopept users.

 Noopept, Aniracetam, Sulbutiamine Stack

-Stacking Noopept with aniracetam and sulbutiamine would be a powerful stack that may not only boost cognition but also provide improvements to mood as well as reduce anxiety.
+Stacking Noopept with aniracetam and sulbutiamine would be a powerful stack that may boost cognition and provide improvements to mood and reduce anxiety.

-These effects on mood and anxiety should also indirectly lead to improved creativity and mental performance due to the relaxed mindstate.
+These effects on mood and anxiety should also indirectly lead to improved creativity and mental performance due to the relaxed mental state.

 Sulbutiamine should be cycled to avoid building up a tolerance to it.